sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 #### Pairing Exercise

-- **Interviewers:** one engineer
+- **Interviewers:** Beyang Liu, CTO/Co-founder

-- **Duration:** 45-minute kick-off session + up to 2 hours to work on your own:
+- **Duration:** 30-minute kick-off session + up to 2 hours to work on your own:

   - The first 15 minutes will be live, where we'll ensure that the dev environment is setup.
-  - For the next 30 minutes, as you get started on the project, the interviewer will be actively online to answer any questions that you have via Slack.
+  - For the next 15 minutes, as you get started on the project, the interviewer will be actively online to answer any questions that you have via Slack.
-  - Then, the expectation is that you finish the project after ~1 day (but please spend no more than 2 hours in aggregate on it beyond the 30 minute kickoff).
+  - Then, the expectation is that you finish the project within 2 hours.

 - **How to prepare:** Please complete these steps prior to the interview: